 The current condition of the E&N rail bed (as seen below) continues to deteriorate, and without a huge subsidy of money any rail service is highly unlikely.

-The project would maintain the railroad history by maintaining the historic railway stations as tourist information centres or kiosks which could direct people to local attractions and accommodation.
+The project would maintain the railroad history by converting the historic railway stations to tourist information centres or kiosks which would direct people to local attractions and accommodation.
 The cost of developing the trail should be minimal as the salvage value of the steel rails could go towards their removal.
-Removal would be done with the least amount of disturbance leaving the rail bed in a condition conducive to immediate use of recreational traffic, with the possibility of a top dressing of fine gravel or pavement in the future.
+Removal would be done with the least amount of disturbance, leaving the rail bed in a condition suitable for immediate use by recreational traffic, with the addition of a top dressing of fine gravel or pavement in the future.
 Utility companies, such as, gas, water and power may wish to utilize the corridor for their infrastructure, and by leasing out this opportunity, future maintenance costs of the trail could be minimized.
 With a multi-use trail in place the corridor will always remain intact, and when future rail transportation is required, which may be quite some time in the future, it could be constructed where needed, while relocating the trail alongside the new infrastructure.

-By making active trail transportation a viable option for everyday travel we would cost-effectively reduce oil dependence, climate pollution and obesity rates while providing better choices to get around.
-Rail-trails will encourage healthier, more mobile lifestyles for people of all ages and abilities by providing places away from vehicle traffic to walk, bike and more.
-They support a viable alternative to the automobile and contribute to a more vibrant community interaction by connecting people to the places they live, work and play.
+By making active trail transportation a viable option for everyday travel we would cost-effectively reduce oil dependence and climate pollution while providing better choices to get around.
+Rail-trails will encourage healthier, more mobile lifestyles for people of all ages and abilities by providing places away from vehicle traffic to walk and bike.
+They support a viable alternative to the automobile and contribute to a more vibrant community by connecting people to the places they live, work and play.
 They encourage people to get outside and get active by using the trail for local visiting and shopping and maybe even taking a Rail-trail vacation, seeing the countryside from a perspective once enjoyed only by train travellers.